-A while back I had a client sending me her blood sugar charts every few days and on those she always made some notes for me if she had any questions.
+For instance, a while back I had a client sending me her blood sugar charts every few days and on those charts she always made some notes if she had questions.

-Every time she sent them through, I noticed she had 3 big question marks (???) against one of her morning blood sugar results and then again on another morning when her blood sugar levels were high at 160 (mg/dl – or 8.9mmol/l).
+Every time she sent them through, I noticed she had 3 big question marks (???) against her morning readings.
+And on another morning when her morning blood sugar levels were high at 160 mg/dl (or 8.9 mmol/l).

 She had written:

-Well don't panic, there is a reason for it, so let's explore why morning blood sugar is often higher, and in my next post I’ll share 10 practical tips on bringing it under control.
+Well don't panic, there is a reason for it, so let's explore why morning blood sugar is often higher.
+And then we’ll discuss what you can do to help lower blood sugar in the morning.

 Why Is Blood Sugar High In The Morning?

-Although it would seem logical that your body would have the lowest blood glucose in the morning this often isn’t the case for these 5 reasons.
+Although it would seem logical that your body would have the lowest blood glucose level in the morning, this often isn’t the case for the following 6 reasons.

 1. Glucose Happens 24/7

-But if you are diabetic there is one factor that impacts both the overnight glucose production and the rise in glucose with cortisol, and that is decreased insulin production or decreased utilization of insulin.
+However, if you have diabetes or prediabetes there is one additional factor that impacts both the overnight glucose production and the rise in glucose with cortisol, and that is decreased insulin production or decreased utilization of insulin.

-Because most people with type 2 diabetes and prediabetes have either decreased insulin levels or decreased utilization of insulin, there is either not enough insulin being produced to bring these rising levels down, even during the night when you are sleeping.
-Your body is still producing glucose, your hormones are still doing their thing, but insulin production is low and this is especially so during periods of fasting.
+Because most people with type 2 diabetes and prediabetes have either decreased insulin levels or decreased utilization of insulin, there is either not enough insulin being produced to bring the rising blood sugar levels down, even during the night when you are sleeping.

 5. Poor Food Choices